- Puppet agent's run environment

 Reporting for Puppet agent on Windows systems

-When CPU usage is high, try lowering the priority of the Puppet Agent service.
-This can be achieved using the process priority setting, a cross platform configuration option.
-This can also be set in the Puppet Master.
+When CPU usage is high, lower the priority of the Puppet agent service by using the process priority setting, a cross platform configuration option.
+Process priority can also be set in the Puppet master configuration.